anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

     ["example.org"]

-The `A` record for the same name is represented as
+A query of an `A` record for the same name is represented as

     ["example.org", 1]